-Portsmouth Water’s chief customer officer to run Brighton Marathon for WaterAid
+Portsmouth Water’s Chief Customer Officer to run Brighton Marathon for WaterAid

 Started by UK water companies in 1981, WaterAid operates all round the world, working alongside communities to help install sustainable solutions, so that people no longer need to drink dangerous, dirty water and have somewhere clean and safe to go to the toilet.

-Matt said: “Knowing that clean, safe drinking water will be available every time we turn on a tap, is a real privilege, and is something I certainly took for granted before I joined Portsmouth Water.
+Matt Hamilton, Chief Customer Officer, said: “Knowing that clean, safe drinking water will be available every time we turn on a tap, is a real privilege, and is something I certainly took for granted before I joined Portsmouth Water.

 “But nearly one in ten people across the world don’t have clean water close to home.
 They have no choice but to collect dirty water for drinking, cooking and cleaning, which can spread diseases like cholera.